mmcintyre1/silently-failing-blog_retired/_posts/books/2021-01-18-the-end-of-history-and-the-last-man.md

 ---
-title: The End of History and the Last Man
+title: the end of history and the last man
 date: 2021-01-18T18:12:41-05:00
 categories:
   - books